geomin76/photobooth/README.md

 <br>

 After you click the button "let's begin," check your terminal!
 You should see a `Please visit this URL to authorize this application:`.
 Visit this URL to get Google Photos authentication.
+The URL may open automatically, but you may have to open the URL manually.

 <br>